miklevin/levinux/README.md

 Levinux combines with another Github project of mine called Pipulate, so that you can see a live Python/Flask app running from http://localhost:8888.
 There will be a minimal (busybox) webserver on http://localhost:8080 after first run.
-Levinux is the remix of QEMU and Tiny Core Linux that needed to happen.
+But what's going on under the hood to make this all possible?
+Easy, Levinux is the remix of QEMU and Tiny Core Linux that has just been waiting to happen.

 --------------------------------------------------------------------------------
 # Installation Instructions